Applications in NSO

 The kicker system is further described in [Kicker](/guides/development/advanced-development/kicker.md).

-Running Application Code
+## Running Application Code <a href="#ncs.development.applications.running" id="ncs.development.applications.running"></a>

 Services, actions, and other features all rely on callback registration.
-In Python code, the class responsible for registration derives from the ncs.application.Application.
+In Python code, the class responsible for registration derives from the `ncs.application.Application`.
 This allows NSO to manage the application code as appropriate, such as starting and stopping in response to NSO events.
 These events include package load or unload and NSO start or stop events.

-While the Python package skeleton names the derived class Main, you can choose a different name if you also update the package-meta-data.xml file accordingly.
+While the Python package skeleton names the derived class `Main`, you can choose a different name if you also update the `package-meta-data.xml` file accordingly.
 This file defines a component with the name of the Python class to use:

-When starting the package, NSO reads the class name from package-meta-data.xml, starts the Python interpreter, and instantiates a class instance.
-The base Application class takes care of establishing communication with the NSO process and calling the setup and teardown methods.
+When starting the package, NSO reads the class name from `package-meta-data.xml`, starts the Python interpreter, and instantiates a class instance.
+The base `Application` class takes care of establishing communication with the NSO process and calling the `setup` and `teardown` methods.
 The two methods are a good place to do application-specific initialization and cleanup, along with any callback registrations you require.

 The communication between the application process and NSO happens through a dedicated control socket, as described in the section called [IPC Ports](/guides/administration/advanced-topics/ipc-connection.md) in Administration.
 This setup prevents a faulty application from bringing down the whole system along with it and enables NSO to support different application environments.

 In fact, NSO can manage applications written in Java or Erlang in addition to those in Python.
-If you replace the python-class-name element of a component with java-class-name in the package-meta-data.xml file, NSO will instead try to run the specified Java class in the managed Java VM.
+If you replace the `python-class-name` element of a component with `java-class-name` in the `package-meta-data.xml` file, NSO will instead try to run the specified Java class in the managed Java VM.
 If you wanted to, you could implement all of the same services and actions in Java, too.
-For example, see Service Actions to compare Python and Java code.
+For example, see [Service Actions](https://nso-docs.cisco.com/guides/development/introduction-to-automation/pages/1ErWKzeM15TwAei4yXWm#ch_services.actions) to compare Python and Java code.

 Regardless of the programming language you use, the high-level approach to automation with NSO does not change, registering and implementing callbacks as part of your network application.
 Of course, the actual function calls (the API) and other specifics differ for each language.
 The [NSO Python VM](/guides/development/core-concepts/nso-virtual-machines/nso-python-vm.md), [NSO Java VM](/guides/development/core-concepts/nso-virtual-machines/nso-java-vm.md), and [Embedded Erlang Applications](/guides/development/core-concepts/nso-virtual-machines/embedded-erlang-applications.md) cover the details.
 Even so, the concepts of actions, services, and YANG modeling remain the same.